wgabel/Servicer/README.md

 But:
 To push any changes to the repo, you need to clone this git repository inside the packages folder.
 This way it will be added as a local package, and you will be able to make changes and push them to git.

+Also, as this will be added tothe packages folder, you can test in in the normal unity project as any other package.